-Veterinarian and Army Reserve infantry officer Captain Garnett Hall pulled off the perfect Drop Bear gag on an innocent Scottish TV reporter on Kangaroo Island this week.
+Veterinarian and Army Reservist Captain Garnett Hall pulled off the perfect Drop Bear gag on an innocent Scottish TV reporter on Kangaroo Island this week.

 CAPTION: An injured koala rescued by the Australian Army soldiers, New Zealand Army sappers and RSPCA members are transported await veterinary treatment on Kangaroo Island during Operation Bushfire Assist.
 Photo by Corporal Tristan Kennedy.

 RELATED STORIES: Operation Bushfire Assist 19-20

 Captain Hall, a military and civilian veterinarian, is using his skills to good effect on Kangaroo Island as part of Operation Bushfire Assist.